MariusBujor/Project2_ci/README.md

   - The project was deployed to GitHub Pages using the following steps:

-   1 Log in to GitHub and locate the Rock Paper Scisors Lizard Spock Game Repository
+   1 Log in to GitHub and locate the Rock Paper Scissors Lizard Spock Game Repository

    2 At the top of the Repository, locate and click the "Settings" Button on the menu